the-tcpdump-group/libpcap/INSTALL.md

 particular type.
 (If you have HP-UX, see below.)
-If your system uses a packet capture not supported by libpcap, please send us patches; don't forget to include an autoconf fragment suitable for use in configure.ac.
+If your system uses a packet capture not supported by libpcap, please send us patches; don't forget to include an autoconf fragment suitable for use in `configure.ac`.

-It is possible to override the default packet capture type, although the circumstance where this works are limited.
-For example if you have installed bpf under SunOS 4 and wish to build a snit libpcap:
+It is possible to override the default packet capture type, although the circumstances where this works are limited.
+For example, if you have installed bpf under SunOS 4 and wish to build a snit libpcap:

     ./configure --with-pcap=snit